DragonHeir001/DragonHeir001/README.md

 esc //gets out of insert mode
 :wq //save and quit
 u //undo
+~ // change t to T and T to t
+ctrl v //block select
 V //highlight entire line
 d //delete while in visual
 p //paste what you deleted in normal mode - replace in visual